OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - The provisioning profile is embedded into the app bundle during the build (`embedded.mobileprovision`).
 - Entitlements from the "Code Signing Entitlements" section in Xcode's "Build Settings" tab are transferred to the app's signature.

-For example, if a developer wants to set the "Default Data Protection" capability, he would go to the **Capabilities** tab in Xcode and enable **Data Protection**.
+For example, if a you want to set the "Default Data Protection" capability, you would need to go to the **Capabilities** tab in Xcode and enable **Data Protection**.
 This is directly written by Xcode to the `<appname>.entitlements` file as the `com.apple.developer.default-data-protection` entitlement with default value `NSFileProtectionComplete`.
 In the IPA we might find this in the `embedded.mobileprovision` as:

 ```xml
 <key>Entitlements</key>